KaiFig/Unit_4/Project/read_me.md

 [^3]: User, Devmountain.
 “What Is CSS and Why Should You Use It?”
 Devmountain, 22 Apr.
 2019, https://devmountain.com/blog/what-is-css-and-why-use-it/#:~:text=CSS%20makes%20the%20front%2Dend,for%20font%20color%20and%20more.
 [^4]: Korsun, Julia.
 “The 16 Most Important Pros and Cons of Using Python for Web Development.”
 Software Development Blog &amp; IT Tech Insights | Django Stars, 10 Feb.
 2023, https://djangostars.com/blog/python-web-development/.

-**Design statement:**
-I will design and make a web based social media site for a client who is a high school student that is interested in cooking.
-The SNS will be about sharing and viewing other peoples recipes and is constructed using the software CSS, HTML and Python.
-It will take 4 weeks to make and will be evaluated according to the criteria A, B, C, D, and E.

 ## Success criteria